Before we get into the head for head Spotting Scopes vs Binoculars contest let’s make sure we understand what each optic is.

 Spotting Scopes vs. Binoculars: Target Shooting

-For this match up I went with the Vortex Diamondback binoculars in 10 power with a 42mm objective lens and the Bushnell XLT Trophy in 20 to 60 power with a 65 mm objective lens.
+For this match up I went with the Vortex Diamondback binoculars in 10 power with a 42mm objective lens and the Bushnell Trophy Extreme in 20 to 60 power with a 65 mm objective lens.
 Going into this I had a good feeling the outcome would fall to the Bushnell.
 We set up at 200 yards, in a prone position with a simple black and white target on the top of the stand and a Shoot-N-C target on the bottom.

 Using a rifle we fired five rounds into the top target, and five into the bottom target per optic.
 We changed the targets before switching optics.
 Between shots, we used the spotting scope and binoculars to attempt to spot the hits and mark shot hits in our shooting books.
 Using this objective manner to judge which worked better the spotting scopes immense power resulted in more accurate shot calls when comparing the target to our books.
 The binoculars make it nearly impossible to see shots on the standard black and white target but was easy on the Shoot-N-C.